A Beginner's Guide to Choosing a Tin Whistle Key

 A high and low whistle.

-Before choosing a key, it's also useful to know about the high and low versions of tin whistles available for most keys.
-High whistles produce a bright and lively sound, making them great for fast tunes like Irish jigs and reels.
-On the other hand, low whistles offer a deeper sound, which suits slower pieces such as airs and waltzes well.
-Understanding these sound qualities can help improve your tin whistle playing.
+Before you pick a key, it is helpful to know about the high and low versions of tin whistles that exist for most keys.
+High whistles make a bright and energetic sound, so they are good for fast tunes like Irish jigs and reels.
+In contrast, low whistles have a lower sound, which fits well with slower music such as airs and waltzes.
+Knowing these sound differences can help you become a better tin whistle player.

 This article features mainly high whistle keys but you can browse a selection of low whistles through this Amazon link: https://amzn.to/3MXOymh